 The fjord as your pantry

 You can also taste unique fjord produce in the small towns along the fjords.
 Winter is peak season for Norwegian seafood, and Fjord Norway boasts world-class seafood, with a wide variety of fresh fish and shellfish.
-Why not immerse yourself in the history of stockfish, and sample clipfish made the traditional way in the town of Kristiansund – in the far north of Fjord Norway?
-As well as enjoying the delicacies of the sea, delicious fruit, cheese and wild sheep are distinctive ingredients from the fjords, which you will find on many restaurant menus – whether you eat at a Michelin restaurant or order local food at a nearby restaurant.
+Why not immerse yourself in the history of dried and salted codfish?
+Sample clipfish in a stew or have it the traditional way in Kristiansund, the "capital of clipfish" on the shores of the Atlantic Ocean.
+As well as enjoying the delicacies of the sea, delicious fruit, cheese and wild sheep are distinctive ingredients from the fjords, which you will find on many restaurant menus – whether you eat at a Michelin restaurant in the cities like Stavanger and Bergen, or order local food at a nearby restaurant.
 Or how about visiting a farm?
 This will give you a first-hand experience of local produce and a chance to meet those who have grown it.

 Lively and charming fjord towns

 The biggest cities and towns in Fjord Norway have busy cultural calendars all winter.
 The Art Nouveau town Ålesund, for example, is known for its distinctive architecture, and its proud history and traditions.
 The energy city Stavanger is recognised as one of Europe’s biggest street art destinations.
 The towns are full of museums and historical sites that feature art of international standard and provide an account of what life is like in the rural communities in Fjord Norway.
 These places are generally open all year.
 The fjord towns also host concerts every week featuring everything from local musicians to international names.
 Concerts, musicals and shows are held throughout the winter.
 See our events calendar.